BlackBubbles/ICSM/data/README.txt

-Program: Intergrated Interactive Systems and Management - IISM
+Program: Interfacial Consultant's Systems and Management - ICSM
 Programmer: Talib M. Khan
 Date Created: 03/05/2017
 Last Updated: 03/05/2017
 Version: 1.0.0
 Description:
     The following directory stores files that run code in the background as the model